suhasAkamai/cli-accessrevocation/README.md

 ```

 #### Usage of Revoke Token Command
-This shows how to use revoke-token command which basically add the token/identifier to blacklist .
+This shows how to use revoke-token command which basically add the token/identifier to blocklist .
 ```
 $ akamai ar revoke-token -h
           [or]
 $ akamai ar arevoke-token --help

-usage: akamai accessrevocation revoke-token [-h] blacklistId file
+usage: akamai accessrevocation revoke-token [-h] blocklistId file

 positional arguments:
-  blacklistId  blacklist for which token needs to be added for Revocation file         Json File consiting of token Details
+  blocklistId  blocklist for which token needs to be added for Revocation file         Json File consiting of token Details

 optional arguments: